beginning of content

 Sometimes I get the flu despite having had the flu shot — why should I bother?

 Flu vaccination prevents illness in up to 6 in 10 healthy adults under the age of 65.
 Because the vaccine is not effective in absolutely every case, some people may still catch the virus after having the flu shot.
-But the risk of illness is still reduced.
+But the risk of severe illness is still reduced.

 Although most people who get the flu recover without lasting effects, the flu can be very serious in some people and may require hospitalisation.
 In some cases, it can even be fatal.
 It's not possible to predict who will be severely affected.